 Firstly, different people frequent different websites and social media platforms.
 Someone may miss an email blast from you, but they will see your post in their Facebook feed.

 Different people consume information in different ways.
 Some people prefer video and skip text.
 Some do the opposite: they love to read, but they wouldn't watch a video.
-When you create a piece of content in different forms, say, a text blog, a podcast and a video, you are maximising your chances of reaching as many people as you can.
+When you create a piece of content in different forms, say, a text blog, a podcast, and a video, you are maximizing your chances of reaching as many people as you can.

 Your loyal fans won't leave you if they see the same piece of content several times.
 All they are going to do is think "I've already seen this.".